Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 How do you identify a noun in a sentence?

 Nouns often have articles (the, a, or an) before them in a sentence, but not always.
-Sometimes you’ll see adjectives like red or some before nouns.
-Aside from the first word in a sentence, if a word is capitalized, then it’s most likely a proper noun, such as a person’s name.
+Sometimes, you’ll see adjectives like red or some before nouns.
+Aside from the first word in a sentence, if a word is capitalized, it’s most likely a proper noun, such as a person’s name.

 Your writing, at its best.